Using AI in Business: When to Toggle On and When to Toggle Off

 These tools fill a dangerous gap left by the chronic shortage of cybersecurity professionals.
 Automated, AI-enhanced tools are the only way to keep up with today’s threat actors, who maliciously use generative AI to create adaptive and evolving threats.

+AI helps businesses understand potential threats and vulnerabilities by analyzing data and providing valuable insights.
 This is where AI in tech has the greatest potential to enhance organizational cybersecurity.
 Simply assessing the number of endpoints and analyzing potential entry points into a network will no longer suffice to keep a business safe.

 Machine learning is evolving into deep learning.
 This has led to the creation of AI security solutions that react to malware in milliseconds, sometimes before an attack even occurs.
 Some of these tools will then adapt in real time to prevent potential future attacks.
 Thus, the peace of mind that stems from automated, continuous monitoring increases with the knowledge that real-time evolution and adaptation to threats is pre-empting them altogether.